The diagram below show the molecular models of various elements and compounds.

 Look for the oxygen model at the bottom; it contains only oxygen atoms: two of them make an oxygen molecule.
 A substance that is made of only one type of molecule is a pure substance.
 In the case of oxygen there is only one type of atom, so this is actually a pure element.

 Look for the molecule of water at the top; it is made of oxygen and hydrogen atoms that have bonded together, so it is a compound.
 A substance made only of water molecules is pure water.

-A pure substance in chemistry is different than a pure substance in everyday life.
-For example, an orange juice may be advertised as pure, but for a chemist, orange juice is a mixture of water, sugar, citric acid, vitamin C and other nutrients.
+A pure substance in chemistry is different to a pure substance in everyday life.
+For example, orange juice may be advertised as pure, but for a chemist, orange juice is a mixture of water, sugar, citric acid, vitamin C and other nutrients.

 In order to identify a pure substance you need to look at how many different elements and/or compounds it is made of.
 If it only contains one type of element or one type of compound it is a pure substance.